BigSoftVideo/AVA360VR/project.md

 - Stitch the raw footage carefully so that the stitch lines between lenses are not too visible.
 - With mobile 360 cameras use stabilisation while filming or stabilise later in the camera software.
 _MistikaVR_ has tools for re-stabilising, but it is not free and it takes some effort.
+- If _AVA360VR_ does not recognise your audio or video file and cannot import it, then you may need to reformat it using a standard codec for MP4 or WAV, for example.
+You can use any non-linear video editor (e.g. _Adobe Premiere Pro_ or _Final Cut Pro_) or cross-platform free open-source software such as [_HandBrake_](https://handbrake.fr) to export the video into the new format.
+Choose a standard preset such as `Video You Tube` and select a similar size and framerate to the original.
+You may need to experiment to find the best quality.

 #### Synced audio clips